 “I couldn’t love a motherless child.”

 So said Catelyn Stark about the boy she thought was her husband’s bastard.
 Games of Thrones is my new background noise.
-But I don’t really understand.
-It’s so easy to love children, I think.
-Especially the three in my care.
+I wish she could have loved little Jon Snow.
+I don’t understand how you cannot love a child.

-And even if she were the perfect mother, they deserve all the love they can get.
-And I will keep on giving them that love.
+Even if she were the perfect mother, they deserve all the love they can get.